- Education, Outreach, Career & Video

 Piezoelectric materials have strong recognition in the development of actuators, systems and microrobots devoted to work at small scale.
 This recognition is thanks to their high resolution (down to nanometer), high bandwidth (in excess of the kiloHertz), high force density for certain piezomaterials, ease of integration (driven by electricity), and physical reversibility (usable for sensors or for actuators).
 In counterpart, piezoelectric systems exhibit low deformation (classically 0.1%), they suffer from nonlinearities and some of them exhibit badly damped vibration.
 These behaviors drastically damage or degrade the final tasks to be executed, such as precise positioning, imaging or manipulation.
 In this talk, the challenge in controlling piezoelectric systems working at small scale is discussed.
 Their control and automation suffer from the lack of convenient and embedded sensors to complete the real-time measurement and feedback.
 The first part of the talk deals with an alternative feedback control architecture based on the piezoelectric self-sensing approach.
 This approach permits a real-time and fully embedded measurement, or almost.
 In the second part, open-loop or feedforward control architecture for piezoelectric systems is presented.
 The advantage of this approach is its full integration and its low cost, though robustness could be compromised in some case.

-Jee-Hwan Ryu received the B.S. degree in mechanical engineering from Inha University, South Korea, in 1995, and the M.S. and Ph.D. degrees in mechanical engineering from KAIST, South Korea, in 1995 and 2002, respectively.
+Dr. Jee-Hwan Ryu is an Associate Professor in the Department of Civil and Environmental Engineering at Korea Advanced Institute of Science and Technology (KAIST).
+He received the B.S. degree in mechanical engineering from Inha University, South Korea, in 1995, and the M.S. and Ph.D. degrees in mechanical engineering from KAIST, South Korea, in 1997 and 2002, respectively.
 From 2002 to 2003, he worked as a post-doc researcher in the department of electrical engineering at the University of Washington, and at the similar time, he was also affiliated with the institute of robotics and mechatronics in DLR as a visiting scientist.
-Prior to joining KOREATECH, from 2003 to 2005, he was a research professor in the department of electrical engineering at KAIST.
-He is currently a full professor with the department of mechanical engineering, KOREATECH, South Korea.
+He joined KAIST in 2019 as an associate professor.
+Prior to that, he was a professor in the department of mechanical engineering at KOREATECH (2005-2019), and a research professor in the department of electrical engineering at KAIST (2003-2005).
 His research interests include haptics, telerobotics, exoskeletons, and autonomous vehicles.
 He has received several awards including IEEE Most Active Technical Committee Award as a Co-chair of TC Haptics in 2015, Best poster award in 2010 IEEE Haptic Symposium.
 He has been served as an Associate Editor in IEEE Transactions on Haptics, and since 2017, he has been serving as an Associate Editor-in-chief in World Haptics Conference.
-He was involved in many international conference organization, and especially, he is working as a general chair of AsiaHaptics2018.
+He was involved in many international conference organizations, and especially, he has been served as a general chair of AsiaHaptics2018.

 Talk # 1